GaryHDA/module_one/README.md

 ### I would like to help develop the platform

 We are always looking for people who want to contribute to the development of this platform.
 The issues tab is a good place to start.
-You can clone this repo and take a look at the requirements.txt
+You can clone this repo and take a look at the [requirements.txt](requirements.txt).

+We use Anaconds for the virutal environment and pythonanywhere for the server.

+### I would like to see a feature added